I used to think Leonardo DaVinci and Pablo Picasso lived around the same time

 I believed that the Gettysburg Address was "Daddy's burger dress."
 Needless to say, that conjured some pretty weird images in my mind.

-When I was younger, I used to think that a long time ago a people lived in black and white
+When I was younger, I used to think that before I was born, life was in black and white

 Before reading Luís Eduardo Anelli's book, I believed there were only dinosaurs in North America and Africa, now I know that they lived on all continents.